-- A. Health Care for Long-Term Disability Beneficiaries and Retirees -The College participates in state administered programs which provide postemployment health insurance to eligible former employees.
-Eligible former employees include long-term disability beneficiaries of the Disability Income Plan of North Carolina, and retirees of the Teachers' and State Employee's Retirement System.
+A. Health Care for Long-Term Disability Beneficiaries and Retirees - The College participates in state administered programs which provide postemployment health insurance to eligible former employees.
+Eligible former employees include long-term disability beneficiaries of the

+Disability Income Plan of North Carolina, and retirees of the Teachers' and State Employee's Retirement System.
 These benefits were established by Chapter 135, Article 3, Part 3, of the General Statutes and may be amended only by the North Carolina General Assembly.
 Funding for the health care benefit for long-term disability beneficiaries and retirees is financed on a pay-as-you-go basis.
 For the fiscal year ended June 30, 2000, contributions to the plan were not required.
 The College assumes no liability for retiree health care benefits provided by the programs other than its required contribution.
-Additional detailed information about these programs can be located in the State of North Carolina's Comprehensive Annual Financial Report. - B. Long-Term Disability The College participates in the Disability Income Plan of North Carolina (DIPNC).
+Additional detailed information about these programs can be located in the State of North Carolina's Comprehensive Annual Financial Report.

+Plan of North Carolina (DIPNC).
 Established by Chapter 135, Article 6, of the General Statutes, DIPNC provides short-term and long-term disability benefits to eligible members of the Teachers' and State Employees' Retirement System.
 The Plan provides disability income to eligible participants.
 Long-term disability income benefits are advance funded on an actuarially determined basis using the one-year term cost method.
 The College contributes .52% of covered payroll under the Teachers' and State Employees' Retirement System to the DIPNC.
-For the fiscal year ended June 30, 2000, the College's total contribution to the DIPNC was \$30,587.21.
+For the fiscal year ended June 30, 2000, the College's total contribution to the DIPNC was \$32,767.40.
 The College assumes no liability for long-term disability benefits under the plan other than its contribution.
 Additional detailed information about the DIPNC is disclosed in the State of North Carolina's Comprehensive Annual Financial Report.

-NOTE 10 - PLEDGES RECEIVABLE
+NOTE 10 - ALAMANCE COMMUNITY COLLEGE FOUNDATION